Skip to content

 Backend Spring Boot 3.2.1, Java 21, Maven, Lombok, MapStruct

-Frontend React 19, Vite, TypeScript, Lucide Icons, SGDS React
+Frontend React 19, Vite, TypeScript, SGDS React

 Reverse Proxy Nginx